mongodb/specifications/source/ocsp-support/ocsp-support.rst

-7. If the server’s certificate remains unvalidated, that certificate has a list of OCSP responder endpoints, and ``tlsDisableOCSPEndpointCheck`` is false (`if the driver supports this option <MongoClient Configuration>`_), the driver SHOULD send HTTP requests to the responders in parallel.
+7. If the server’s certificate remains unvalidated, that certificate has a list of OCSP responder endpoints, and ``tlsDisableOCSPEndpointCheck`` or ``tlsDisableCertificateRevocationCheck`` is false (`if the driver supports these options <MongoClient Configuration>`_), the driver SHOULD send HTTP requests to the responders in parallel.
 The first valid response that concretely marks the certificate status as good or revoked should be used.
 A five-second timeout SHOULD be used for the requests.
 The status for a response should only be checked if the response is valid per `RFC 6960 Section 3.2
     <https://tools.ietf.org/html/rfc6960#section-3.2>`_

 8. If any unvalidated intermediate certificates remain and those